 Can You Go To Jail For A DWI In NY?

 If you are charged with a DWI in the state of New York, the first thing to figure out is whether your case will be considered a misdemeanor or a felony.
 Generally, as a first-time offender, your case will be dealt with as a misdemeanor.
 A couple of aspects can impact this and make your first-time offense reach the Felony level, like for example if you have a kid in the backseat, or if you are impaired by a combined impact of alcohol and drugs.
-The court can sentence a person to up to one year in jail.

 Call (914) 268-6855 now or contact the Law Office of Michael D. Litman online to get started on planning your defense with our Westchester DWI attorney.